Alexandr153/Alexandr153/README.md

 ## Python developer

 ### About me
-My name is Alexander and I am a third-year Computer Security student at Omsk State University in Omsk, Russia.
+My name is Alexander and I am a fourth-year Computer Security student at Omsk State University in Omsk, Russia.
 I am passionate about programming and modern software engineering, with a particular focus on backend development.
 My main specialisations are **Python** and **Go**.